Xeift/Kizmeow-NFT-Mint-Progress-Discord-Bot/README.md

 If you like this project, please give me star on the upper right corner:)

-What can these bots do?
+What can this bot do?
 -----------------
 Get data from Etherscan and display mint progress by change channel name of voice channel.